 The island’s main road which is mostly single track snakes for almost 55 miles around the coast, passing through a number of pretty towns and villages on the way.
-Arran is an easy island to explore by car or if you’re feeling extra energetic by bike or on foot.
-No prizes for guessing how we got around!
+Arran is an easy island to explore by car, or if you’re feeling extra energetic by bike or on foot.

-During our trip we stayed at The Lagg Hotel in a tiny village called Lagg.
-Built in 1791 as a coaching inn, it’s one of the oldest hotels on Arran.
-It was the perfect base for our stay and for a relaxing weekend break.
-We both loved the remote and leafy setting.
+We stayed at The Lagg Hotel in a tiny village called Lagg.
+Built in 1791 as a coaching inn, the hotel is one Arran’s oldest hotels.
+It was the perfect base a relaxing weekend break.
+We loved the quiet, leafy setting.

-For a hotel with only 13 rooms we were spoiled for choice when it came to eating as it had a traditional bar serving the usual pub favourites as well as a more formal dining restaurant.
-We enjoyed meals in both during our stay and also a cheeky wee bottle of fizz to celebrate our anniversary.
+For a hotel with only 13 rooms we were spoiled for choice when it came to food.
+There was a traditional bar serving the usual pub favourites and a more formal restaurant.
+We ate in both during our stay.

 Torrylin Cairn and an old Arran legend

-As a die-hard history geek I was delighted to find my wee hotel had a fascinating historical site right on its doorstep.
+As a die-hard history geek I was delighted to discover the hotel had a fascinating historical site right on its doorstep.

-Torrylin Cairn is a Neolithic chambered burial cairn of a type commonly found in this part of South West Scotland.
-They’re known as Clyde Cairns after the Firth of Clyde which they’re clustered along.
+Torrylin Cairn is a Neolithic chambered burial cairn of a type commonly found in South West Scotland.
+They’re known as Clyde Cairns after the Firth of Clyde where they’re found clustered.

-Sadly Torrylin has been badly damaged over the years but you can still make out the inner corridor and burial chamber which seems to align perfectly with the nearby island of Ailsa Craig sitting in the Firth of Clyde.
+Sadly Torrylin has been badly damaged over the years, but you can still make out the inner corridor and burial chamber which seems to align perfectly with the nearby island of Ailsa Craig sitting in the Firth of Clyde.
 Coincidence?
-No one really knows but I was super excited when I noticed.
-Mr G it’s safe to say was utterly underwhelmed by the alignment with Ailsa Craig and Torrylin itself.
-He failed to see anything other than a big pile of old stones in a field.
+No one really knows.
+It’s safe to say Mr G was utterly underwhelmed by the cairn’s alignment with Ailsa Craig and Torrylin itself.
+All he could see were a pile of old stones in a field.

-Ailsa Craig definitely has an imposing presence and an air of mystery to it so I choose to believe that the alignment is no coincidence.
+Ailsa Craig has an imposing presence and an air of mystery to it, so I choose to believe the cairn aligning with it is no coincidence.

-While I’m on the subject of mystery there’s a legend attached to the cairn that tells of a local man plundering it and removing a skull as a macabre souvenir.
-When he arrived home with his treasure his house was struck as if by a terrible hurricane, even though there was no wind outside.
+There’s a legend attached to the cairn that tells of a local man plundering it and removing a skull as a macabre souvenir.
+When he arrived home with his treasure, his house was struck as if by a terrible hurricane, but there was no wind outside.
 He was then plagued by shadowy figures and became so afraid that he promptly reburied the skull where he found it.
-That wasn’t enough to appease the angry spirits though and not long after he was thrown from his horse and killed when it became spooked while riding nearby.
-Thankfully we didn’t meet any shadowy figures during our visit.
+That wasn’t enough to appease the angry spirits though and not long after he was thrown from his horse and killed while riding nearby.
+Thankfully, we didn’t meet any shadowy figures during our visit.

 Another Arran favourite of mine is King’s Cave at Blackwaterfoot.
 It’s reached via a pleasant circuit walk along woodland paths and rugged coastline.

 King’s Cave is linked to the legend of Robert the Bruce and the spider.
-Locals will tell you this is where Bruce hid after suffering a defeat in battle.
+Some say it’s where Bruce hid after suffering a defeat in battle.
 Dejected and miserable he watched a spider repeatedly try to spin a web.
-After each failed attempt it started all over again until it finally succeeded.
-So inspired was Bruce by the spider that he returned to rally his troops and the rest is history.
+After each failed attempt it started all over again, until it finally succeeded.
+So inspired was Bruce by the spider, that he rallied his troops and the rest is history.

 Inside King’s Cave are ancient carvings and some undecipherable symbols.
-It’s a creepy and atmospheric place and not somewhere I wanted to linger long despite the historic carvings.
+It’s a creepy and atmospheric place.

 The most obvious carving is of a strange cross on the central pillar of the cave.
 If you look at the photo above and follow the pointy bit of rock upwards you may be able to make it out.
-The cross hints at the cave possibly having been used by a medieval hermit – rather him than me.
+The cross suggests the cave may once have been used by a medieval hermit.
+Rather him than me.

-After leaving King’s Cave we explored the shore then wound our way back uphill and inland to finish our walk, enjoying some gorgeous views along the way.
+After leaving King’s Cave we wound our way back uphill and inland to finish our walk, enjoying some gorgeous views along the way.

 The standing stones of Arran – Machrie Moor